wp-plugins/adsense-targeting/readme.txt

 No, you don't necessarily need it.
 But the targeting of this plugin is more accurate and simply better, than what I found on the net (including the method I used in the Ads Easy).
 My advise would be to disable the tags in Ads Easy and use the AdSense Targeting instead.

+= The plugin destroyed my editor, only the HTML part is working =

+That was a bug I couldn't encounter myself, because I have all ad-blockers disabled in my testing environment.
+The name of the TinyMCE plugin was AdSenseTargeting, which gets obviously blocked.
+Thus, GoogleIgnoreTags now it is and all should be fine.

 == Screenshots ==

 1. Active button in editor with text selected